croco-bio/croco-api/README.md

 General
 =========
+CroCo provides a new view on regulatory networks (transcription factor-target) for many species derived from context-specific ENCODE projects, the scientific literature and structured databases.
+Networks can be easily retrieved from a remote croco network repository (croco-repo) and combined via many networks operations.

-CroCo consists of five components:
+consists of five components:

 1. a network repository croco-repo,
 2. an Application Programming Interface (API): croco-api